sultangazin/sultangazin.github.io/index.md

 		best n+1 demonstrations to approximate the stabilizing controller in the best way.
 The
-		feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.{: .text-justify}'
+		feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"